jasoncolburne/arad/documentation/design/domain-data.md

 ### Analytics

-The analytics table allows us to cache aggregated results on a per article basis.
+The `Analytics` table allows us to cache aggregated results on a per article basis.
 There is a one to one mapping between articles and analytics records.
 They should be created in a transaction together.

 Each time we add a new `Review`, we should, in a transaction, update the corresponding `Analytics` record (in a